 Go north on your next cruise.
 New England and Canada cruises from Boston take you to magnificent autumn scenery and historic ports.
-Dine on lobster, hike, bike, watch whales, marvel at the colors of the leaves, and explore the towns.
+Explore Nova Scotia, dine on lobster, hike, bike, watch whales, and marvel at the colors of the leaves.
 That's a Boston to Canada cruise vacation.

 Bar Harbor, Maine, was once an exclusive summer resort for America's wealthy.
 Now it's known as the gateway to beautiful Acadia National Park.
 Take a carriage ride through the park or pedal a bike.